LED School Lighting

 LED Lighting for School Parking Lots and Campus Exteriors

 School parking lots, bus loops, drop-off lanes, building entrances, exterior walkways, and service areas need reliable outdoor lighting for students, staff, visitors, deliveries, and after-hours activities.
-LED area lights, shoebox lights, wall packs, canopy lights, and exterior linear fixtures may all be used depending on the space.
+LED area lights and shoebox lights, wall packs, canopy lights, and exterior linear fixtures may all be used depending on the space.

 Exterior school lighting should be reviewed for pole height, fixture aiming, glare, light spill, pedestrian routes, cameras, controls, and local requirements.
 Parking and exterior lighting should not create excessive glare toward classrooms, roads, neighboring properties, or athletic areas.